 Hawaii considers it a first-degree privacy invasion to create, disclose, or threaten to disclose fictitious, composite images depicting a person engaging in sexual conduct.
 To be convicted, the prosecutor must prove the defendant intended to substantially harm the depicted person's health, safety, career, business, financial condition, or reputation or acted out of revenge or retribution.
 This offense is a class C felony.
 It's also a crime to possess images that violate this law.
 (Haw.
 Rev. Stat. § 711-1110.9 (2025).)

-Indiana will make it a crime to distribute or post, without consent, "intimate images" depicting sexual conduct or nudity.
-Intimate images include computer-generated images created using AI or a computer program that appears to depict the alleged victim.
+Indiana makes it a crime to distribute or post, without consent, "intimate images" depicting sexual conduct or nudity.
+Intimate images include computer-generated images created using AI or a computer program that appear to depict the alleged victim.
 (Ind.
 Code § 35-45-4-8 (2025).)

 Louisiana's law on "Unlawful Deepfakes" makes it a felony to: